pierremrtn/neat/README.md

     static double spaceBig = 34;
 }
 ```
-Then you use theses value in your app like so:
+Then you use theses value in your app:
 ```
 const SizedBox(height: Dimensions.spaceSmall),
 Padding(